 - You may receive some checklists or questionnaires to complete prior to or during your child’s appointment.

 - You will meet with a clinician to review your child’s medical history, developmental and behavioral history, past and current interventions, and family history.

-- Your child may undergo testing (play-like activities or paper/pencil tasks) to determine his or her level of developmental functioning, as well as a behavioral evaluation.
-A physical exam will also be performed, and blood may be drawn for genetic testing.
+- Your child may undergo testing to determine his or her level of developmental functioning, as well as a behavioral evaluation.
+A physical exam may also be performed, and blood may be drawn for genetic testing.

 - Meet our team!